 A Virtual Vegan says

-This recipes isn't made with puff pastry.
-It's made with phyllo (sometimes labelled filo) pastry.
+This recipe isn't made with puff pastry.
+It's made with phyllo (sometimes labelled filo) pastry which isn't made with butter.
 I've never seen a store bought phyllo that wasn't vegan but it's always wise to check the ingredients just in case.

-A lot of other store bought frozen or fresh pastries are vegan too though.
+A lot of other store bought frozen or fresh pastries including puff are vegan too though.
 These days not many of them use butter, probably because it's cheaper not to!

 Linda says